betagouv/ludwig-api/README.md

 ### Fill the database

 To manage tests, you will need to fill the `Users` collection.
+The easiest way to do this is to define them in JSON in `fixtures/User.json`, and then run `npm run load-fixtures`.

 If you want to add tests directly through shell, the name of the collection storing the tests is `AcceptanceTest`.
 Its schema is defined in `lib/models`.